JuliaCI/sandboxed-buildkite-agent/freebsd-kvm/README.md

 ## System Version

-The images here currently use *FreeBSD 12.2-RELEASE*, which is officially EOL upstream.
+The images here currently use *FreeBSD 13.2-RELEASE*.

 Generally speaking, binaries built on FreeBSD version `x` are incompatible with FreeBSD version `x - 1`.
 However, the opposite is not true: binaries built on older versions are forward-compatible.